 How to Wash Down-Filled Items

 It may be those horror stories about wet down that are keeping you from washing your own down items.
 But, they can be safely washed as long as you also dry them properly.
 For pillows and comforters, washing is important to curb allergic reactions.
-What seems to be a feather allergy could actually be a reactions to dust mites that have permeated the down.
+What seems to be a feather allergy could actually be a reaction to dust mites that have permeated the down.
 Washing will remove the mites and make the items usable for years to come.

 Down items are fully washable unless the outer covering is dry clean only.
 Check the care label and follow those guidelines.
 All you need to wash down are:

 - Front-load or HE top load washer: A washer without a center agitator is preferable for washing down-filled items because it is more gentle on the outer fabric.
 Plus, front load washers have a higher capacity and will accommodate large items like comforters, sleeping bags, and pillows.